 Champions in 2017, finalists in 2018, but with a disappointing showing in the 2019 Finals that deprived them of a place in the quarter-finals, France hopes to re-find in 2021 the glory and consistency they have enjoyed in the Davis Cup in recent years.
 With a wild card from the organisers and freed from playing the Qualifiers, their direct access to the next Finals sees them drawn into a challenging Group C – they will have to fight none other than Great Britain and the Czech Republic for a direct place in the quarter-finals.
 And challenge it will be: Great Britain showed in 2019 how they have perfectly adapted to the new format, narrowly missing out on the final; and the Czechs, after coming through the Qualifiers, will no doubt once again display the solid performance that characterises them in this competition.
 A tough and uncertain battle awaits all three nations and any small margin could be key.

 Don't miss in Group C:

 - Great Britain is much more than just Andy Murray.
 Even with him injured and only playing one singles match in the group stage, in 2019 they came close to making the final.
-Will he be ready for the Finals 2021?
+Will he be fit for the Finals 2021?

 - Jiri Vesely.
 The Czech number one is a tremendous attacker and a player who adapts perfectly to the hard court.
-The French and British number ones could have a very tough test ahead of him.
+The French and British number ones could have a very tough test ahead of them.

 And don’t forget!
 In the group phase every game counts.
-As well as direct qualification into the quarter-finals for the top-placed team in the group, the two best runners-up will also go through; and the number of sets and games won count towards this.
+As well as direct qualification into the quarter-finals for the top-placed team in the group, the two best runners-up will also go through; the number of sets and games won count towards this.

 Enjoy all the excitement of the title fight from day one!